ibm-cloud-docs/hs-crypto/regions.md

     <caption style="caption-side:bottom;">Table 1.
 Shows the available endpoint for the {{site.data.keyword.hscrypto}} API</caption>
 </table>

-For more information about authenticating with {{site.data.keyword.hscrypto}}, see [Accessing the API](/docs/services/hs-crypto/access-api.html).
+For more information about authenticating with {{site.data.keyword.hscrypto}}, see [Setting up the APIs](/docs/services/hs-crypto?topic=hs-crypto-set-up-api).